The Do’s and Don’ts of Writing a Business Plan Biography

 - The shot should be your head and shoulders with a cut off just below your collarbone.

 - Avoid covering up your neck in any way.
-By exposing your neck, you’re signaling that you’re trustworthy and honest (more subconscious stuff), and it sends the message that you’re confident.
+By exposing your neck, you’re signaling that you’re trustworthy and honest (more subconscious stuff).
+It sends the message that you’re confident.

 A great headshot can make a positive impact on the overall presentation of your business plan and is 100% free, so now is not the time to feel camera shy .
 You are about to start a business, so get your head(shot) in the game!